Close Button Close Button

 4. Term with return of premium (TROP)

-Term plans with return of premium (TROP) are a variation of the basic term plan but with a maturity benefit.
+These plans are a variation of the basic term plan but with a maturity benefit.
 If the life assured passes away during the policy term, the death benefit is paid.
 However, if the life assured survives the policy term, the premiums paid under the plan are refunded on maturity.

 Some of the benefits of term insurance plans are as follows –